 - 3/4 cup tahini

 - 1/2 teaspoon vanilla extract

-- Pinch of coarse sea salt optional, plus more for garnish
+- Pinch of coarse sea salt, optional, plus more for garnish, if you want

 - Sesame seeds optional, for garnish

 Lightly grease an 8.5" loaf pan and set aside.